-15.2.1 The game time can be changed for all home games at the draw without agreement of the opposing club.

-15.3 Requests for date changes after the draw

-15.3.1 The request to change the dates may only be accepted with the written approval of the opposing club and must be sent separately by each of the two clubs involved on the official form by e-mail to the Offices of FIBA Europe so that it is received no later than twenty (20) days before a game is scheduled to take place.
-Clubs playing against Qualifier teams shall be able to change game dates of their home games up to one month after the Draw without approval from their potential opponents.
+- 15.2.1 The game time can be changed for all home games at the draw without agreement of the opposing club. - 15.3 Requests for date changes after the draw - 15.3.1 The request to change the dates may only be accepted with the approval of the opposing club using the online form provided by FIBA Europe.
+It must be completed no later than twenty (20) days before a game is scheduled to take place.
+Clubs playing against Qualifier teams shall be able to change game dates of their home games up to fourteen (14) days after the Draw without approval from their potential opponents.